cpoulain/Cognitive-Documentation/Content/en-us/Translator/languages/languages.md

 [Click here to try out the languages method.] (http://docs.microsofttranslator.com/languages.html)

-[Click here to see the langauge list on our web site.] (https://www.microsoft.com/en-us/translator/languages.aspx)
+[Click here to see the language list on our web site.] (https://www.microsoft.com/en-us/translator/languages.aspx)